Regaron/isa/README.md

 ## More Info

-The `pages/api/search` directory is the api for our app which returns only `Released` products but `SQL Injection` can be done to return other data.
+The `pages/api/search` directory is the api for our app which returns only `Released Products` but `SQL Injection` can be done to return other data.

 The `public/payload.txt` is the `SQL Query` used as `Default Payload` in `Payload Injection Page`.